ocorreiododiogo/pw-admin-custom-pages/README.md

 1. Create a new template **with** a file (name it whatever you wish)
 2. In the advanced settings insert "admin" as the Alternate Template Filename
 3. Create a new page under "Admin" and give it the newly created template
+4. Doesn't exist ;)
-4. In the template file you can use PW variables as in any normal template (yes, pretend you didn't change the file in the settings)
+5. In the template file you can use PW variables as in any normal template (yes, pretend you didn't change the file in the settings)

 ### To add custom script and style files to the page: